demisto/content-docs/content-repo/extra-docs/packs/content-management.md

    **NOTE:** Make sure that all your content items are downloaded.
 2. Run the **Delete Custom Content** playbook, to delete some of the content items.

-   You need to delete the following types of content items to be able to upload the content via the CI/CD process: \
+   You need to delete the following types of content items to be able to upload the content via the CI/CD process:<br>
    Playbooks, Scripts, Layouts, Classifiers, Mappers, Incident Types and Incident Fields.

    **Inputs:**
-   The playbook has one input: `dry_run`, which is a Boolean. \
+   The playbook has one input: `dry_run`, which is a Boolean.<br>
-   If set to `true`, the playbook will only print the content items that will be deleted. \
+   If set to `true`, the playbook will only print the content items that will be deleted.<br>
-   If set to `false`, the playbook will delete the content items. \
+   If set to `false`, the playbook will delete the content items.<br>
    By default, the input is set to `true`.

    To run the playbook: